 Keeping creativity alive during lockdown

-At the time of writing the UK has been in lockdown for almost a month due to the Covid-19 pandemic and many agencies, including CWA, would have followed government advice and started working from home shortly before this.
+At the time of writing, the UK has been in lockdown for almost a month due to the Covid-19 pandemic.
+Many agencies, including CWA, have subsequently moved to home working.
 For any agency that prides itself on working as a team, this has thrown up unprecedented challenges.
-You don’t appreciate how much of your day-to-day team relationships is based on off-the-cuff remarks, chipping in with advice on overheard issues, shared jokes and unspoken body language.
-All things that cannot be replaced on a scheduled video call.
+You don’t appreciate how much of your day-to-day team relationships is based on off-the-cuff remarks, chipping in with advice on overheard issues, shared jokes and subtle body language.
+All things that cannot be replaced on a video call.

 Unsurprisingly, being thrown from one way of working to another practically overnight can have a massive impact on thinking creatively.
-You may not feel natural ‘bouncing ideas off people’ via a video call, or perhaps your home surroundings have just too many distractions to allow you to focus.
-If you have kids at home too… well, I feel your pain… BUT now, more than ever, is a time to not lose focus on being creative.
+You may not feel natural ‘bouncing ideas off people’ via a video call.
+Perhaps your home surroundings have too many distractions to allow you to focus.
+If you have kids at home too, I feel your pain… BUT now, more than ever, is a time to not lose focus on creativity.

-As an agency we know how important it is for our clients to remain marketing themselves during this time or planning for their return once everything settles down.
-Our creatives should be doing the same, particularly any whose situation has meant they have excess time on their hands as it will be those that will have the biggest shift adjusting back into the flow of work – we all know how weird it can feel after just a week off!
+As an agency, we know how important it is for our clients to keep marketing themselves during this time or planning for their return once everything settles down.
+Our creatives should be doing the same, particularly any whose situation has meant they have excess time on their hands as it will be those that will have the biggest shift adjusting to the flow of work – we all know how weird it can feel after just a week off!

-This is a perfect time to finish off that project you started or explore a creative passion you’ve struggled to find time for in the past… learn a new skill or totally master an existing one.
-Digital marketing (social media in particular) has seen a surge in recent weeks, something that will most likely stay when the pandemic is over, so if your skillset lacks a digital focus you could do worse than brush up on that.
+This is a perfect time to finish off that project you started or explore a creative passion you’ve struggled to find time for in the past.
+Digital marketing (social media in particular) has seen a surge in recent weeks, something that will most likely stay when the pandemic is over.
+So, if your skillset lacks a digital focus, you could brush up on that.